-This is Zenith’s fifth Modern Slavery Act Transparency Statement and shows the progress we have made in developing and maturing our strategy.
+This is Zenith’s sixth Modern Slavery Act Transparency Statement and shows the progress we have made in developing and maturing our strategy.

-The Zenith Group includes Zenith Vehicle Contracts Limited, Leasedrive Limited, Contract Vehicles Limited, ZenAuto Limited, Zenith Remarketing Limited and Provecta Limited.
+The Zenith Group includes Zenith Vehicle Contracts Limited, Provecta Car Plan Limited, Leasedrive Limited, ZenAuto Limited, Contract Vehicles Limited, Contract Vehicle Fleet Services Limited, Contract Vehicles Rentals Limited and Zenith Remarketing Limited (“We”, “Us”, “Our”).

-The Zenith Group employs over 700 employees in the UK.
+The Zenith Group employs over 1000 employees in the UK.
 We are the UK’s leading independent leasing, vehicle outsourcing and fleet management provider.
-Our direct business is solely service-based and does not extend to any high-risk industries for modern slavery offences.
-For example, low-skilled manual labour.

 Our supply chain